ArolaunTech/helium/README.md

 Helium
 -

-Helium is a scratch mod that compiles Scratch projects to make them run fast.
+Helium is a Scratch mod that compiles Scratch projects to make them run fast.

 License
 -